This is a million-dollar question.

 Is not a fixed number but a range.
 The higher the timeframe, the wider the range.

-Can be achieved by timing the beginning of a stage 2 cycle.
+Can be achieved by timing the beginning of a stage 2 cycle (for positional traders)

 That’s all for this week.
 I thoroughly enjoyed writing this and I hope you enjoyed it as much.